conduktor/conduktor-docs/docs/gateway/demos/security/oauth.md

 <TabItem value="Output">

 ```
-[2024-04-10 02:52:38,664] WARN [Principal=:f3e0ecec-42d0-455e-88aa-5db45560c160]: Expiring credential expires at Wed Apr 10 02:53:38 GST 2024, so buffer times of 60 and 300 seconds at the front and back, respectively, cannot be accommodated.
-We will refresh at Wed Apr 10 02:53:27 GST 2024. (org.apache.kafka.common.security.oauthbearer.internals.expiring.ExpiringCredentialRefreshingLogin)
+[2024-10-29 22:17:19,880] WARN [Principal=:f3e0ecec-42d0-455e-88aa-5db45560c160]: Expiring credential expires at Tue Oct 29 22:18:19 GMT 2024, so buffer times of 60 and 300 seconds at the front and back, respectively, cannot be accommodated.
+We will refresh at Tue Oct 29 22:18:09 GMT 2024. (org.apache.kafka.common.security.oauthbearer.internals.expiring.ExpiringCredentialRefreshingLogin)
 cars

 ```